tonikelope/coronapoker/README.md

 During the active betting rounds, gameplay actions are continuously verified and sealed into the local blockchain, preventing reordering, injection, or dropping of bets.

-* **Sponge-Based State Absorption:** Every gameplay action (Bet, Fold, Call) includes the exact amount, the current street, and a microsecond-precision hardware timestamp.
+* **Sponge-Based State Absorption:** Every gameplay action (Bet, Fold, Call) includes the exact amount and the current street.
 This payload is absorbed into the running `HAND_STATE_BLOCKCHAIN` via a cryptographic Sponge function.
 * **Context-Aware Signatures:** Actions are broadcasted with a Poly1305 Message Authentication Code (MAC).
 The key for this MAC is dynamically derived from the *current* state of the blockchain.
 If the host attempts to drop a previous bet, the state hashes will desynchronize, and all subsequent signatures will mathematically fail.
-* **Zero-Trust Bot Delegation:** Server-side bots operate under the exact same zero-trust strictures as human clients.
-Bot actions are signed via their delegated X25519 private keys, explicitly preventing the host from forging or silently overriding bot behavior.

 ### Phase 3: Token Consensus & Escrow Revelation